Compassionate conservatism

 Compassionate conservatism is an American political philosophy that stresses using conservative techniques and concepts in order to improve the general welfare of society.
 The philosophy supports the implementation of policies designed to help the disadvantaged and alleviate poverty through the free market, envisaging a triangular relationship between government, charities and faith-based organizations.
-The term entered more mainstream parlance between 2001–2009, during the administration of US President George W. Bush.
+The term entered mainstream parlance between 2001 and 2009, during the administration of US President George W. Bush.
 He used the term often to describe his personal views and embody some parts of his administration's agenda and policy approach.

 The term itself is often credited to the American historian and politician Doug Wead, who used it as the title of a speech in 1979.
 Although its origins lie mostly in accepted economic principles, some applications of it have been criticized as paternalism.
-This label and philosophy has been espoused by Republican and Democratic politicians since then.

-The term has also been used in the United Kingdom by former Prime Minister David Cameron, and in New Zealand by former Prime Minister John Key.
+The term has been used in the United Kingdom by former Prime Minister David Cameron, in New Zealand by former Prime Minister John Key, and in Lithuania by President Gitanas Nausėda.

-The term compassionate conservatism has been applied to the Christian democratic political parties.
-However, Christian Democrats are far more interventionist in the economy.
+The term "compassionate conservatism" has also been applied to Christian democratic political parties.
+However, Christian democrats are far more supportive of government interventionism in the economy.

 Origins of the term

 Historian and presidential advisor Doug Wead may have been the first person to use the phrase compassionate conservative.
 In 1977, Wead wrote a book about Kolkata, India, entitled The Compassionate Touch.
 In 1979, he gave a popular speech entitled "The Compassionate Conservative" at the annual Washington Charity Dinner.
 Tapes of the speech were sold across the country at corporate seminars.

 Wead contended that the policies of Republican conservatives should be motivated by compassion, not protecting the status quo.
-And Wead declared himself to be "a bleeding heart conservative," meaning that he cared for people and sincerely believed that a free marketplace was better for the poor.
+He declared himself to be "a bleeding heart conservative," meaning that he cared for people and sincerely believed that a free marketplace was better for the poor.